jsren/ostest/README.md

 `make all CXX=clang++ PROFILE=bare`

 ### With Visual Studio ###
-Include all .h and .cpp files in a project, build and run.
+Include all .hpp and .cpp files in a project, build and run.

 ## Example ##
 ```c++